Fix: Express Rate Limit Not Working — express-rate-limit Requests Not Throttled

 # Expected: 200 200 200 200 200 429Still Not Working?

-express-rate-limit version differences — v6 changed the default max behavior (0 now means unlimited instead of block-all). v7 changed header names.
-Check the changelog for your version.
+express-rate-limit version differences — v6 changed the default max behavior (0 now means unlimited instead of block-all). v7 changed header names and switched to the RateLimit header standard (draft-ietf-httpapi-ratelimit-headers).
+Check the changelog for your version and verify you are reading the correct header names in client code.

 Multiple limiter instances sharing state — if you create two rateLimit() instances without specifying different Redis key prefixes, they share the same counters.
 Use unique prefix values for each limiter.